Euro zone central banks may roll over Greek bonds

 This new debt relief could happen once Greece reaches a primary surplus - a positive budget balance before servicing debt - and if Greek reforms are on track, euro zone finance ministers decided on Tuesday.

-(Additional reporting by Eva Kuehnen in Frankfurt; Reporting by Jan Strupczewski; editing by Rex Merrifield/Jeremy Gaunt)
+(Additional reportin by Eva Kuehnen in Frankfurt; Reporting by Jan Strupczewski; editing by Rex Merrifield/Jeremy Gaunt)